revature-13Aug18-java/code-samples-for-Newton-Hoac/README.md

 ### Project 1 - Expense Reimbursement System

    The Expense Reimbursement System is a web application that enables employees to submit and managers to handle reimbursements.
-Users are represented by their profiles which they can edit following login.
+Users are represented by their profiles which can be edited after login.

 ### Project 2 - MBSN